How to Start an LLC in North Dakota? (Step by Step Guide)

-The other option is to hire a noncommercial registered agent who is not registered with the Secretary of state.
-But don't worry, whichever one you choose, they both do the same thing.
+The other option is to hire a noncommercial registered agent who is not registered with the Secretary of State.

-There is also an option for you to be your own registered agent, but it is not recommended, as you might travel for business and fail to pick up a letter from the government.
+There is also an option for you to be your own registered agent, but it is not recommended, as you might travel for business and fail to receive service of process.

 - The name and address of your company